ctlaverick/RGVehicleSite/Instructions.md

-pls make sure ur editing on the right branch
+pls make sure ur editing on the right one

 cd Main/mainapp for main